dperique/kube-mini-cloud/README.md

 kubevirt.kubevirt.io/kubevirt created
 ```

-In my caes, I have several nodes; the `virt-handler` daemonset will create a virt-hanlder
+In my case, I have several nodes; the `virt-handler` daemonset will create a virt-handler
 pod on every k8s node.
 Later, I'll make it so that only my kube-test-10 k8s gets it but
 this is what you'll see: